U.S. national anthem kneeling protests: NFL national anthem policy

 The previous national anthem policy by the NFL written about a decade before the new policy in May 2018 contained vocabulary that allotted more leeway in the players' behavior during the national anthem before games.
 It required players to be on the sideline but only stated that players should, not must, stand during the national anthem.
 Colin Kaepernick used this fact to an advantage and conducted his act of a peaceful protest which remained inconspicuous until President Trump posted his tweets on Twitter.
 The tweets brought enormous amounts of media attention to the participating players and found people on two sides of the issue; one group that supported Kaepernick and many other players that were protesting to bring awareness to the police brutality that black people faced and the other group that believed kneeling was disrespectful to the country, flag, or the military.

 To address the backlash, the NFL released a national anthem policy in May 2018, stating that players and team personnel were required to stand during the national anthem.
 Those who chose not to stand were required to remain in the locker room.
 Though NFL commissioner Roger Goodell said the vote was unanimous among all NFL owners, Jed York, the owner of the San Francisco 49ers and Kaepernick's previous team said he abstained.
 During an interview, President Trump said that the NFL did "the right thing" of releasing the new policy.
-He added, "You have to stand proudly for the national anthem or you shouldn’t be playing.
-You shouldn’t be there.
-Maybe you shouldn’t be in the country."
+He added, "You have to stand proudly for the national anthem or you shouldn't be playing.
+You shouldn't be there.
+Maybe you shouldn't be in the country."
+In another interview, he applauded the new policy after its release, but felt that it was not strict enough.